Khushnid/AtlassianHelper/README.md

 - Select from main branch

 ## Contact
 You can contact me at <xushnudbek321@gmail.com> If you find an issue, [open a ticket](https://github.com/Khushnid/AtlassianHelper/issues/new).
-Pull requests are warmly welcome as well
+Pull requests are warmly welcome as well!

 ## API Usage